longluu/DL-CancerDetection-CAMELYON16/README.md

 4. Final small detail, I split the dataset into training (80%) and validation (20%).

-Now, we're ready for some exciting results of training deep (or shallow) networks!
+Now, we're ready for some exciting results of training deep (or shallow) networks! **Note that all metrics are computed at the patche level, not the slide level.**

 # Custom CNN networks
 ## Architecture: